ruthpohrp/tp/docs/UserGuide.md

 Displays all upcoming consultation events for the current day in the Consultation List.

 <div markdown="block" class="alert alert-info"> :information_source:
-**Tip:** This will not include the current ongoing consultation event.
+**Note:** This will not include the current ongoing consultation event.
 </div>

 Format: `upcoming_events`